cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![edit hosts](../../common/img/visible-no-for-hosts.png)

-    ***Note:*** The edit icon only shows if you move the mouse pointer over the "Hosts" text box.
+    :heavy_check_mark: ***NOTE*** The edit icon only shows if you move the mouse pointer over the "Hosts" text box.

-    ***Important:*** Do not delete the element, only hide it!
+    :warning: ***WARNING*** Do not delete the element, only hide it!
 The element is still needed for some CloudForms internal logic and should not be removed.

 1. Click on the little pen icon next to the "package_name" text box

-    ***Note:*** The edit icon only shows if you move the mouse pointer over the "package_name" text box.
+    :heavy_check_mark: ***NOTE*** The edit icon only shows if you move the mouse pointer over the "package_name" text box.

 1. Change the label to something more descriptive: